jugglerchris/textadept-vi/README.md

 to keep working, while (at least eventually) making good use of textadept's features.

-It requires a recent textadept (7.8 at time of writing).
+It requires a recent textadept (11 alpha at time of writing).

 I use this as my default editor, and it implements the common features of vi/vim that I used to use; there are many less common features I haven't